moritzploss/ex-patterns/README.md

 match(pattern, value)       // match against placeholder A  >>  A: 1
 ```

-The package also includes the `when` function, which is a `switch` statement
+The package also includes the `when` function, a `switch` statement based on
-based on pattern matching.
-It's very similar to Elixir's [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case) control flow structure and accepts any number of
+pattern matching.
+It's similar to Elixir's [`case`](https://elixir-lang.org/getting-started/case-cond-and-if.html#case) control flow structure and accepts any number of match clauses in the format
-match clauses in the format `(pattern, callback)` that are matched against `value`.
+`(pattern, callback)` that are matched against `value`.

 ```javascript
 import { when, end, _, A } from 'ex-patterns';